 Next year’s contest is already open and applicants will find entering this year’s contest is easier than ever.
 Servicers only need to submit their name and website address to get started.
 Enter your company today at the United Servicers Association website.

-Prizes for next year will include free full admission to future ASTI’s, USA memberships, Check My Badge packages, United Servicers MPS Contest winner badging, photo opportunities, press release to use in future marketing, as well as additional new and exciting prizes to be announced very soon.
+Prizes for next year will include free full admission to future ASTI’s, UASA memberships, Check My Badge packages, United Servicers MPS Contest winner badging, photo opportunities, press release to use in future marketing, as well as additional new and exciting prizes to be announced very soon.

 We are looking forward to the Most Professional Servicer Contest and the 2019 ASTI at the Gaylord Opryland Hotel in Nashville, TN.
 March 3-9, 2019.
 See ya’ll there!